woehrl01/azdo-workitem-documents-extension/README.md

 #### How can I hide the tab from specific work item types?

 You can hide the tab by [modifing your process](https://docs.microsoft.com/en-us/azure/devops/organizations/settings/work/customize-process-form?view=azure-devops).
-Simply `hide from layout` on the specific work item type.
+Use _Hide from layout_ on the specific work item type.

 ![hide from layout](static/hide_from_layout.png)